SuperOfficeDocs/superoffice-docs/docs/marketing/forms/recaptcha.md

 ![imagehkoheq.png][img1]

 > [!NOTE]
-> It is only possible to add one reCaptcha per form.
+> It is only possible to add 1 reCaptcha per form.

 When the element is added you can decide how you'll use the Site and Secret keys:

 ## SuperOffice Online

 In SuperOffice Online we, by default, provide you with our default keys.
-If you do not want to set up your own reCaptcha profile and do not need the statistics, you do not need to fill in anything to the Site key and Secret key.
+If you do not want to set up your reCaptcha profile and do not need the statistics, you do not need to fill in anything to the Site key and Secret key.
 This way the reCaptcha element will work out-of-the-box using our predefined set of keys protecting your form from robots.

 If you are interested in the reCaptcha statistics, you can make your reCaptcha profile (see below) and enter your Site key and Secret key.
 Statistics provide information like Requests passed & failed, Average Score, Sessions completed, Average Response Time (for more info see [https://www.google.com/recaptcha/admin][1].